WYOMING HISTORICAL SOCIETY CONSTITUTION

 Of the nine (9) trustees, at least one shall reside in each of Wyoming’s four regions (regional trustees):

 Three trustees shall be elected each year.
 The way terms are initially staggered shall be determined by the Executive Committee in office following the date on which these provisions take effect.
-Once established, the rotation of trustee positions which are open for election shall not change except through modification of this constitution.
+Once established, the rotation of trustee positions which are open for election shall not change except through modification of these Bylaws.

 Preferably two candidates will be nominated for each trustee position; however, a minimum of one (1) candidate shall be named by the Nominating Committee.
 Nominations shall be announced in Wyoming History News at least 30 days prior to the annual meeting.
 Members may vote for the candidate of their choice using a ballot to be included in Wyoming History News.
 Election results shall be announced at the annual meeting.
 Elected trustees shall assume office following adjournment of the annual business meeting.

 The Executive Committee shall reorganize annually, immediately following the annual business meeting of the Society membership.
-As a Committee, they shall select from amongst themselves a President, First Vice President, Second Vice President, Secretary, and Treasurer.
-They may also designate members of the Executive Committee to be responsible for specific activities of the Society.
+As a Committee, they shall select from amongst themselves a President, First Vice President, Second Vice President, Director, and Treasurer.
+The members may also designate members of the Executive Committee to be responsible for specific activities of the Society.

 The Executive Committee exists to provide continuity of knowledge, guidance, oversight and management direction.
 Specific responsibilities are: